hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ![img.png](img.png)

-###### Outside of scope
+##### Outside of scope
-Using a channel already established, each participant will broadcast a single message to be received by all participants while waiting to receive other participant's messages.
-This functionality is key for the protocol to work but needs to be handled outside the library.
+Using an established channel, each participant will broadcast a single message to be received by all participants while waiting to receive other participant's messages.
+This functionality is critical for the protocol to work but needs to be handled outside the library.
 Each participant will validate the received message against the commitment and the zk-SNARKs proof.
 Invalid messages will be discarded.

-###### 2. Validation of TssMessage
+##### 2. Validation of TssMessage
 Each message can be validated against the commitment and the zk-SNARKs proof.
-The validation is produced over the content of the message and does not include the sender's identity which is assumed to be provided by the external channel.
+The validation is produced over the content of the message and does not include the sender's identity, which is assumed to be provided by the external channel.

-###### 3. Processing of TssMessage
+##### 3. Processing of TssMessage
-Given Participant's persistent EC PrivateKey, `t` number of validated messages (t=threshold), and the list of all validated `TssMessage`s, each participant will decrypt all `Mₛ` to generate an aggregated value `xₛ` that will become a  `SecretShare(sidₛ, xₛ)` for each `ShareId`: `sidₛ` owned by the participant.
+Given Participant's persistent EC PrivateKey, `t` number of validated messages (t=threshold), and the list of all validated `TssMessage`s,

+Each participant will decrypt all `Mₛ` to generate an aggregated value `xₛ` that will become a  `SecretShare(sidₛ, xₛ)` for each `ShareId`: `sidₛ` owned by the participant.

-**Note:** All participants must choose the same set of valid `TssMessages`, in addition to the requirement of having a threshold humber of valid messages.
+**Note:** All participants must choose the same set of valid `TssMessages’ and have a threshold number of valid messages.

 ![img_3.png](img_3.png)

+Also, we will extract a `PublicShare` for each `ShareId`: `sidₛ` in the directory from the list of valid messages.
+Extracting the PublicShare consist on evaluating the polynomial commitment on each of the `shareId` on the system.

-At this point, the participant executing the scheme is able to start signing.
+At this point, the participant executing the scheme can start signing, sharing signatures and validating individual signatures produced by other parties of the scheme.
-Synchronization between all participants will be needed in order to determine if all of them have received and processed enough messages and determined each owns SecretShares, but that is not covered by this library and should be done outside.

 #####  Rekey Stage
 (Rehashing protocol)
-This Section describes the rekey process that is executed each time some of the parameters of the scheme changed like amount of participants, or the amount of shares assigned to the participant.
+This Section describes the rekey process executed each time some of the scheme’s parameters change, such as the number of participants or the number of shares assigned to each participant.
-The rekeying process can happen too if the parameters are exactly the same of the genesis procedure.
+The rekeying process can happen, too, if the parameters are the same as the genesis procedure.

-E.g.: In a scheme distributing 10 shares over 4 participants Assuming Current Participant: (P₁;  P₁_EC_PrivateKey)
+E.g., In a scheme distributing 10 shares over 4 participants Assuming Current Participant: (P₁;  P₁_EC_PrivateKey)

 Given